Here's How Immigrants and Students Can Spot and Avoid Rental Scams

 Also, make sure the rental price offered verbally by the landlord matches the rental price on the lease.

-Dishonest landlords will often try to change the numbers in the rental agreement quietly.
+Dishonest landlords will often try to quietly change the rental agreement numbers.

 Find out who actually owns the apartment

-Another critical safeguard is to determine before signing the lease who the owner of the home or apartment building is and whether you’re dealing with a person who has the authority to rent out the unit.
+Another critical safeguard is determining who owns the home or apartment building before signing the lease and whether you're dealing with someone with the authority to rent the unit.

-The name of the property owner (individual or company) must be on the lease document.
-If it’s not, walk away.
+The property owner's name (individual or company) must be on the lease document.
+If it's not, walk away.

-And do not accept anyone offering to “send the documents to you later.”
-That’s a warning sign.
+Do not accept anyone's offer to "send the documents to you later."
+That's a warning sign.

 Anyone trying to pose as a trustee or claim to be working on behalf of the owner should have the corresponding documents proving this fact.

-This, by the way, also applies to situations where the documents state that this house has two owners because in this case, you should ask for written confirmation from the second owner that she is aware of the rental process and approves the rental agreement.
+This also applies to situations where the documents state that this house has two owners.
+In this case, you should ask for written confirmation from the second owner that she is aware of the rental process and approves the rental agreement.

 Fourth, avoid subleasing.
 Sub-leasing, while common, can be the shakiest and the most dangerous thing you can get yourself into.
 Checking whether the original tenant has the right to sub-lease the place is unbelievably hard, and you can never be sure that everything is all right and that you're not becoming a part of a rental scam.

-The most interesting thing about subleasing is that neither you nor the original tenant can feel secure about it due to the original agreement and the fact that the landlord can evict both of you if the sublease is forbidden by the original contract.
+The most exciting thing about subleasing is that neither you nor the original tenant can feel secure about it due to the original agreement.
+The landlord can evict both of you if the original contract forbids the sublease.

 The best way to avoid problems with the subleasing is to talk to the original tenant and work with her to add your name to the original agreement.